 With a €12 saving PLUS priority access into the main sights I’d recommend that almost all visitors would benefit from the card if you’re able to make the most of it (i.e. race around the sights rather than soak up some sun and sip beer all day).

-If you don’t fancy ploughing through a guidebook, here’s my guide to the 10 Best Sights in Florence (and their less well-known alternatives).
+Here’s my guide to the 10 Best Sights in Florence (and their less well-known alternatives).

 The Firenze Card In Detail